-BMC Web site - A free online translation service, powered by Google Translate, is available on the Baltimore Metropolitan Council web site (www.baltometro.org) by clicking the "Translate" link at the top right of any page on the site.
+BMC Web site - A free online translation service, powered by Google Translate, is available on the Baltimore Metropolitan Council web site (www.baltometro.org) by clicking the "Select Language" drop down menu at the top right of any page on the site.
 The BMC web site contains considerable information on the regional transportation planning process, as well as current versions of transportation plans and processes.

-The BMC has chosen the top languages spoken in the region from the Google Translate suite to enable visitors to translate any page of text.
+- The BMC displays all the languages available in the Google Translate suite to enable visitors to translate any page of text.
 Users should be aware, however, that Google Translate has its limitations.
-It is useful for getting the gist of the material but it does not translate all linguistic nuances.

-In addition, documents such as PDFs or Word files on our website can be translated by visiting translate.google.com and clicking on the "translate a document" hyperlink.
-From there, you will then be prompted to upload the PDF or other file and select the target language.
+It is useful for getting the gist of the material but it does not translate all linguistic nuances. - Google translate is also available on project websites developed through publicinput.com, a tool currently being used to solicit public comments.
+Participants can also leave a voicemail in another language and publicinput translates the voicemail for staff. - In addition, documents such as PDFs or Word files on our website can be translated by visiting translate.google.com and clicking on the "translate a document" hyperlink.
+From there, there is a prompt to upload the PDF or other file and select the target language.
 Please note this feature may not be enabled on all mobile devices at this time.

-Outreach Materials - BMC staff will, when available, use Spanish language outreach materials from organizations such as
+Outreach Materials - BMC staff will, when available, use Spanish language outreach materials from organizations such as federal, state and local transportation agencies.
+For example, staff distributes Look Alive safety brochures and Air Quality Action Guides in Spanish.
+BMC staff keeps a list of such materials.